 Collection Development Policy

-The AUM Library holds a hybrid collection of printed as well electronic resources which include books, journals, databases, audio-visuals, CDs/DVDs, e-books, e-journals, reports, conference proceedings, training manuals, etc. We play more emphasis on online resources in order to keep the academicians abreast of the information using the latest cutting edge technology.
-The AUM Library’s resources support the teaching and research activities of the AUM.
-The collection is primarily focused on the curriculum offered by the University.
+The AUM Library holds a hybrid collection of printed as well electronic resources which include books, journals, databases, audio-visuals, CDs/DVDs, e-books, e-journals, reports, conference proceedings, training manuals, etc. We focus on online resources in order to keep our faculty and students abreast of the latest in scientific advancement.
+AUM Library resources support the teaching and research activities in its respective colleges and departments.
+The resources made available are chosen based on the curricula offered by the University.

 The AUM Library gives priority to purchasing books, which meet the curricular needs of the students, faculty, and researchers, including modules papers, collateral reading, and class assignments.
-We pay special attention to new programs in order to maintain and make available the required basic resources at the outset.
+We pay special attention to new programs in order to maintain and make available the required resources.
 We procure three to five copies of all the essential and recommended reading lists, out of which one is kept for reference and the rest are made available for open access.

-We base all acquisitions, both purchased and donated on the following:
+Acquisitions of both purchased and donated include all formats and are made based on the following:

 - Importance/relevance to the curriculum

-- Contribution to depth or breadth of collection
+- Contribution to depth or breadth of the collection

 - Faculty recommendation